Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 6. Stay out of court!

 One alternative worth exploring is mediation.
-Or, if you’re feeling really adventurous, you could go back to tip #2 and just talk to your spouse!
-It may not be comfortable, and it may not be pleasant.
-But, with the amount of money you can save in legal fees, it also may be worth it!
+While mediation itself costs money, you will generally spend substantially less money on mediation than you would by going to court.
+Or, you could go back to tip #2 and just talk to your spouse!
+It may not be comfortable, and it may not be fun.
+But, with the amount of money you can save in legal fees by working things out with your spouse yourself, it also may be worth it!

 7. Don’t sweat the small stuff!

 Not everything in your divorce is worth fighting about.
-If you think it is, then go back to tip #1.
-Chances are, your emotions are clouding your judgment.
+If you think it is, then chances are, your emotions are clouding your judgment.
 A good therapist can help you deal with that.
+(See Tip #1)

 8. Educate Yourself.

-I know it sounds cliche, but knowledge really is power.
-It is also a way to save a lot of money.
+I know it sounds cliché, but knowledge really is power.
+Being educated can also save a lot of money.

 9. Use the right professional for the right problem.

-If your divorce lawyer is your only divorce professional you’re probably going to pay him/her a lot more than you need to.
-That’s because lawyers are typically the most expensive divorce professionals you will have.
-Therapists and financial advisers generally charge less than lawyers.
+If the only divorce professional on your divorce team is your divorce lawyer, you're probably going to pay him/her a lot more than you need to.
+That's because lawyers are typically the most expensive divorce professionals you will have.
+Divorce coaches, therapists and divorce financial advisers generally charge less than lawyers.
 So, using your lawyer to do things that cheaper professionals could do better makes no financial sense.

 It’s also wildly inefficient.